knutinator/lets-play-rpsls/README.md

 - Score tally, showing how many rounds has been won by each player
 - Animation showing which player won the game
 - Section displaying the game rules (included in the "round-win" message)

+## Credits

+Scripts:
+JavaScript code is based in parts on: https://www.codewizardshq.com/javascript-tutorial-for-kids-rock-paper-scissors/